-Meet Sandra Brooke, Director of Coral Conservation at the Marine Conservation Institute and Research Associate at the Oregon Institute of Marine Biology.
+Sandra Brooke is Director of Coral Conservation at the Marine Conservation Institute and Research Associate at the Oregon Institute of Marine Biology.
 Sandra's job allows her to study marine life deep in the ocean, while also helping to protect these critters and the places they call home.
-Click on the images above to hear Sandra talk about her job, or read the full text of Sandra's interview below to learn more about her job.
+Read the full text of Sandra's interview below to learn more about her job.

 What is your title?